Vang59/Opiod-Usage/README.md

 ![Prescription vs Usage](Images/3/Rx%20vs%20Usage.png)

 * R-squared: 0.09
-* Correlation Coefficiency: -0.31
+* Correlation Coefficient: -0.31
 * pvalue: 0.03
 * The analysis between prescription count and Substance Usage Rates indicates a negative relationship between the two variables.
-This insight can be used to address reduction in prescription count and improve patients health.
+This insight can be used to address reduction in prescription count and improve patient's health.

 ![Prescription vs Risk](Images/3/Rx%20vs%20Risk.png)

 * R-squared: 0.00
-* Correlation Coefficiency: 0.017
+* Correlation Coefficient: 0.017
 * pvalue: 0.91
-* The analysis between prescription count and Substance Risk Rates indicates a weak positive relatioinship between the two variables.
-Hoever, with a pvalue of 0.91, we do not have sufficient information to conclude if there is a significant relationship between the two variables.
+* The analysis between prescription count and Substance Risk Rates indicates a weak positive relationship between the two variables.
+However, with a pvalue of 0.91, we do not have sufficient information to conclude if there is a significant relationship between the two variables.

 ![Prescription vs Disorder](Images/3/Rx%20vs%20Disorder.png)

 * R-squared: 0.03
-* Correlation Coefficiency: -0.16
+* Correlation Coefficient: -0.16
 * pvalue: 0.26
-* The analysis between prescription count and Substance Disorder Rates indicaftes a weak positive relationship between the two variables.
-However, with a pvalueof 0.26, we do not have sufficient information to conclude a significant relationship between the two variables.
+* The analysis between prescription count and Substance Disorder Rates indicates a weak positive relationship between the two variables.
+However, with a pvalue of 0.26, we do not have sufficient information to conclude a significant relationship between the two variables.

 ## Summary
-Based on the finidngs, there is a weak positive relationship between prescription count and substance usage, risk, and disorder rates.
-Futher analysis is needed to determin if there is any relationship that can draw insights in making decisions pertaining to substance use disorders.
+Based on the findings, there is a weak positive relationship between prescription count and substance usage, risk, and disorder rates.
+Further analysis is needed to determine if there is any relationship that can draw insights in making decisions pertaining to substance use disorders.
 Overall, the findings suggest that reducing prescription count and improving substance use and risk management can contribute to improving patient health and reducing the risk of substance abuse and disorders.

 ### Citations